 A Formatting Range configuration is not required.
 If one is not specified in a Report Formula (discussed below), then the first row in the report is considered the Reporting Range.

-If a report has multiple Pulls or Saves, INTERJECT will activate them in order from left to right, for the first 1000 rows of the spreadsheet.
-If a report has multiple drills, then, when activating a drill, INTERJECT will show a popup to select one specifically.
-INTERJECT orders that list based on the order of the drills in the report from left to right and top to bottom.
+If a report has multiple Pulls or Saves, Interject will activate them in order from left to right, for the first 1000 rows of the spreadsheet.
+If a report has multiple drills, Interject will show a popup list for you to select one specifically.
+The order of drills in this list will be based on the order of the drills in the report, from left to right and top to bottom.

 Hidden Parameters and Notes